-Kourtney Kardashian’s Secret to Fighting Unhealthy Cravings Is This Drink
+How Kourtney Kardashian Uses Green Tea to Help Keep Her Diet Balanced

 MORE: Kourtney Kardashian’s Skin Care Secret Is an Actual Potted Plant

-But, like all of us, Kourtney is prone to cheat every now and then.
-If she’s feeling like a drink, she’ll do a simple tequila on the rocks with a fresh lime, instead of a sugary cocktail.
-And, as someone who’s constantly on the move, her cheat days tend to happen in foreign countries, where the food is more authentic and tastier.
-“You only live once, so traveling is a time that we cheat here and there—especially when we’re in other countries, where the quality of food can be so much better,” she wrote.

-Though Kourtney’s diet might seem strict to some, it’s important to note that it’s only a guideline and everyone’s body is different.
-What works for Kourtney, may not work for you.
-If you prefer bread over green tea, then reach for the bread.
-If you like both, order both.
-Like Kourtney (and Drake) said, “You only live once.”
+Though Kourtney’s diet might seem strict to some, it’s important to note that she’s simply sharing a system that works for her, and everyone’s body is different.
+What works for Kourtney may not work for you.
+If restaurant bread baskets are one of your great joys in life (raises hand) then we certainly don’t advocate depriving yourself.